 Grants of up to $500 are available on a rolling basis to enable sustainability related programming that communicates the role of chemistry.

 Applications are reviewed at each ACS Meeting and must be received four weeks in advance thereof for consideration.

 This mini-grant program is designed to encourage local sections to develop programming, in the broadest possible sense, that furthers the discussion of sustainability within the chemical enterprise.

 All avenues of programming will be considered, including (but not limited to) speakers at local section meetings, Science Cafés, workshops, educational programs, community events, or other innovative programming concepts.

-Complete the application form and return, by 20 business days prior to a National meeting to:
+Complete the application form and return it by 20 business days prior to a National Meeting to: